-The disputed domain name and the Complainant's trademarks are nearly identical since both fully incorporate the word "INTESA".
+The disputed domain name and the Complainant's trademarks are nearly identical since both fully incorporate the words "INTESA" and "SAN PAOLO".

-Since the disputed domain name and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain name consisting of a term "RIATTIVAZIONE-INTESA" is confusingly similar to the Complainant's trademarks.
+Since the disputed domain name and the Complainant's trademarks are not identical, the key element investigated and considered by the Panel is whether the disputed domain name consisting also of a term "SICUREZZA-DEVICE" is confusingly similar to the Complainant's trademarks.